hanabi/hanabi.github.io/Reference.md

 * If the chop card is clued in this scenario, it is instead treated a *Chop Focus BGA Play Clue*.
 However, the player receiving the clue will not know this, and will treat it as a normal *Save Clue*.
 Thus, a *BGA Play Clue* given in this scenario must be a *BGA Finesse*.
 * As an exception to the rule, players are allowed to give a *Save Clue* if the *Play Clue* would violate *Good Touch Principle*.

+#### The Duck Bluff (on a 5)

+* Normally, you cannot perform a *Bluff* in Duck variants, because there is no way for the clue to not match the card that is blind-playing.
+* However, the one exception to this is if a 5 blind-plays.
+Then, the clue receiver can know that it is a *Bluff* (because there is no card that matches at 5).
+* In this situation, the clue receiver would mark their touched card as either a one-away card (as a normal *Bluff*) or a 3 (as a *3 Bluff*).

 #### The Duck Double Bluff

 * *3 Bluffs* are "turned off" in this variant, for obvious reasons.
 * This means that players can use the *Double Bluff* convention much more often by giving *Play Clues* to two-away from playable 3's.
 After seeing two blind-plays occur, the receiver of the clue will know that their card is two-away from playable.
 (This takes precedence over more complicated things, like *Layered Finesses*.)
   * Note that it is also possible to *Double Bluff* by cluing two-away 4's and two-away 5's, but that can be done in any variant.
 * *Double Half-Bluffs* are explicitly outlawed.
 In other words, the first blind-play from a *Double Bluff* must be completely unrelated to the card that was clued.

+#### The Duck Trash Ejection

+* Normally, you cannot perform a *Trash Finesse* in Duck variants, because any *Trash Finesse* will look like a real *Finesse*, and the trash card will misplay.
+* However, similar to normal *Ejections*, if the blind-playing player plays their *Second Finesse Position* card, then they can communicate that something is wrong with the clue.
+* This will communicate to the clue receiver that the touched card is trash.

 #### The 1's Promise